Home Delaware County Emergency Child Custody Order

 Back to Top

-How Do You Make a Compelling Case for an Emergency Custody Order?
+How to Make a Compelling Case for an Emergency Custody Order

 Any drastic changes in the domestic situation that could potentially threaten a child’s welfare are grounds for an Emergency Petition for Special Relief.
 Imminent risk to a child may involve bodily injury, sexual abuse, extreme emotional abuse, deprivation, or flight risk of the custodial parent.
 Examples of circumstances in which emergency petitions may be granted include the following: